EthanG45/CSE412-HAML-Project/README.md

   * Edit the SQL functions for the implementation in the GUI
 * Ethan Gilchrist
   * Worked on the GUI and a lot of the different tabs.
 Did most the work on the feeling lucky and insights tab.
 Helped on all other tabs.
   * Helped with some of the SQL functions.
+Made and edited the video.
 * Jonathan Monk
   * Wrote and helped on a lot of SQL functions.
   * Made edits to the GUI.